-A Percentage of Media Spend
+Charging PPC Management by a Percentage of Media Spend

 I’ve seen more and more PPC vendors charging their client’s a percentage of their media spend.
 The exact percentage can vary widely depending on the company, but 10% isn’t uncommon.
 So if a client is spending $5,000 per month on Google Ads, the PPC company will charge $500 to manage that campaign, for a total bill of $5,500.

 It’s a simple, straightforward way to charge clients for PPC services, which is why it’s so popular.

 Finally, there’s the pricing tiers model.
 As a White Label SEO company, we have to keep our SEM services at a low price point to stay competitive.
 That’s why we’ve opted for this PPC pricing model.

 We charge a flat monthly fee based on the client’s total media spend.
 Without getting into specifics, that means we charge $500 for clients who spend less than $3,000 per month, $700 for clients who spend $3,000-$7,000, and so on.